MathieuTurcotte/node-backoff/README.md

 Calls an asynchronous function in a backoff handler so that it gets automatically retried on error.
-The wrapped function will get retried until it succeds or reach the maximum number of backoffs.
-In both cases, the callback function will be invoked with the last results returned by the wrapped function.
+The wrapped function will get retried until it succeds or reaches the maximum number of backoffs.
+In both cases, the callback function will be invoked with the last result returned by the wrapped function.

 This function returns a `FunctionCall` instance that is going to be invoked on next tick and can be used to configure and/or abort the call.